6 Back-to-School Gadgets You Need and How to Clean Them

 August 20, 2020 | By Lauren Lethbridge

-As you and your child prepare to begin at-home remote learning, it’s important to know just what gadgets and devices you need to be successful.
-It’s also equally important to know how best to clean and sanitize them!
+As you and your child prepare to begin at-home remote learning, it’s important to know what gadgets and devices you need to be successful.
+It’s also equally important to know how best to clean and disinfect them.

 There are some basic items that every child will probably need for at-home learning, but it’s still important that you communicate with your child’s teacher and school to make sure you are set up with the right gear to enable remote learning.